Dayna-A/CPSC411-KotlinApp/README.md

 [Andrew Gomez](https://github.com/andrewtgomez96)

 # Installing
-To run this project you will need to do a few things.
+To examine and test this project you will need to do a few things.

 #### Download & Install Android Visual Studio:
 ```